Ringed kingfisher: Habitat

 Ringed kingfishers are seen in freshwater habitats, tropical and temperate marine shorelines, and several islands, such as Coiba Island.
-Breeding occurs in aquatic regions with support of aquatic animals, including fish-populated areas for nesting burrows.
+Breeding occurs in aquatic regions with the support of aquatic animals, including fish-populated areas for nesting burrows.
 Nests can be found farther away from water.
 Habitats are near waterbodies that include streams, rivers, ponds, lakes, estuaries, and marine habitats.
 Habitats with clear water and less vegetation are preferred to easily access prey.

 Distribution

 Ringed kingfishers are found in broad areas between Texas, USA and South America.
 The ranges of ringed and belted kingfishers overlap from Central America and above for 6–8 months.
 Ringed kingfishers also have ranges that overlap with other kingfisher species in Central and South America.
-Breeding ranges of ringed kingfishers vary in the Neotropics in Mexico, the Caribbean and South America.
+Breeding ranges of ringed kingfishers vary in the Neotropics in Mexico, the Caribbean, and South America.
 Their preference for mangrove habitats has been observed in the tropics.
 Foraging occurs offshore as far as 1 km (.7 mi).
-Overwintering areas are indifferent to breeding ranges, but are able to forage farther than during their breeding periods.
-Large irrigation canals in Rio Grande, Texas have been used as wintering grounds by such species.
+Overwintering ringed kingfishers are indifferent to breeding ranges, but are able to forage farther than during their breeding periods.
+Large irrigation canals in Rio Grande, Texas, have been used as wintering grounds by such species.
 They are usually found in areas with high fish densities during the dry season.

 Behavior

 Locomotion

-The anatomy of ringed kingfishers prevent efficient terrestrial movements.
+The anatomy of ringed kingfishers prevents efficient terrestrial movements.
 Individuals shuffle into and out of nesting burrows, so displacing between branches is difficult for this species.
-They possess strong wings that beat very slow as a result of their size.
+They possess strong wings that beat very slowly as a result of their size.
 They are able to fly over land for long periods of time in comparison to other species of kingfishers.

 Breeding

 Mating ritual

 A mating ritual involves the male ringed kingfisher offering fish to the female before copulation.
-The pair perform where the male creates calls while circling above the water, while dropping into the water.
+The pair performs, wherein the male creates calls circling above the water, while dropping into the water.
 This process lasts for a short time.

 Parental behavior

 Female and male ringed kingfishers incubate their eggs while performing other duties equally.
-Short foraging breaks are taken during late afternoon, since incubation periods are long.
-Each individual take turns during the morning.
+Short foraging breaks are taken during late afternoon since incubation periods are long.
+Each individual takes turns during the morning.
 Incubating birds are capable of finding prey by regurgitating their undigested food to attract flies in their burrows.

 Vocalization

-Ringed kingfishers have louder and lower-pitched calls compared to the belted kingfisher.
-Captured Juveniles have been heard to scream, giving a klek or kek call.
+Ringed kingfishers have louder and lower-pitched calls compared to the belted kingfishers.
+Captured Juveniles have been heard screaming, giving a klek or kek call.
 The same call is heard during human intervention or other disturbances.
 A softer klek is produced by the adult to signal its incubating partner.
 Its common vocalizations are described as rattles.